SoloDevNZ/hashnode/cltcpnuz2000409kyaq77bf9q.md

 The LXD (LinuX Daemon) is the container manager that is used to create, and manage, LXCs (LinuX Containers).
 It is a background service that can automatically start LXCs when the host system boots, or stop any container from starting at all.

-An LXC (LinuX Container) is an isolated, OS-level virtualization which, for efficiency, uses the Linux kernel of the host system.
-An LXC is a virtual environment where system processes within the LXC container can not affect other containers, or the host system, without specifically running certain commands.
+A LXC (LinuX Container) is an isolated, OS-level virtualization which, for efficiency, uses the Linux kernel of the host system.
+It is a virtual environment where system processes within the LXC can not affect other containers, or the host system, without specifically running certain commands.

 [https://ubuntu.com/tutorials/how-to-run-docker-inside-lxd-containers](https://ubuntu.com/tutorials/how-to-run-docker-inside-lxd-containers)***↗,***